 While this new batch of songs don't fit the brashness of Darcy's band Ought, there are plenty of rough-hewn edges here.
 He told me in an email that he is "not the songwriter of Ought," but "one of four," and that he "felt a strong need to get outside of the collaborative and get back to my roots in my own voice."

 Darcy grew up in Arizona writing poetry as a kid, eventually making his way to Colorado, then New Hampshire, before falling creatively into a life in Montreal.
-In addition to two tracks from Saturday Night, there's a new, unreleased song here — "Sledgehammer and the Rose" — with Darcy joined by Toronto songwriter Charlotte Cornfield on piano.
+In addition to two tracks from Saturday Night, there's a new, unreleased song here — "What'd You Release?" — with Darcy joined by Toronto songwriter Charlotte Cornfield on piano.

 - "Still Waking Up"